 - Some chronic conditions: Certain chronic conditions may also increase your risk of high blood pressure, including high cholesterol, diabetes, kidney disease and sleep apnea.

-Certain alteration of habits in your routine life can help you prevent high blood pressure.
+Certain alterations of habits in your routine life can help you prevent high blood pressure.
 Lifestyle changes can help you control and prevent high blood pressure — even if you’re taking blood pressure medication.
 Here’s what you can do:

 - Decrease Sodium: A lower sodium level — 1,500 milligrams (mg) a day — is appropriate for people 51 years of age or older, and individuals of any age who have hypertension, diabetes or chronic kidney disease.
 Otherwise, healthy people can aim for 2,300 mg a day or less.
 While you can reduce the amount of salt you eat by putting down the saltshaker, you should also pay attention to the amount of salt that’s in the processed foods you eat, such as canned soups or frozen dinners.